yig/GMU-CS425/README.md

 * 2024-09-17: Removed vestigial xmake command.
 * 2024-09-18: Added some Windows workarounds (sleep resolution and soloud compilation).
 * 2024-09-19: Mentioned timeEndPeriod() on Windows.
+* 2024-09-19: Windows time library instructions for CMakeLists pulled out into a code block for visibility.